Ainu folk music: Instruments

-The two most prevalent Ainu musical instruments are the tonkori and the mukkari.
+The two most prevalent Ainu musical instruments are the tonkori and the mukkuri.
 Through the effort of Ainu cultural organizations as well as prominent musicians, both have enjoyed a certain revival.
 Evidence shows the existence of several other instruments attributed to the Ainu, but these are no longer in active use.

 As a result of the geographical dispersion of the Ainu people over various neighboring islands, some of these native instruments strongly differ in usage and construction.

 Mukkuri

-The Mukkuri is an idiophone made out of bamboo, similar in construction to the Jaw harp.
+The Mukkuri is an idiophone made out of bamboo, similar in construction to the Jew's harp.
 Sound is produced by manipulating a string connected to the bamboo reed, and while the instrument is unpitched, tone manipulation can be accomplished by altering the size of one's mouth, which serves as a resonance box during playing.

 Historically this instrument did not retain a large importance in Ainu communities and was commonly seen as a children's toy rather than a tool for supporting songs or rituals.
 The mukkuri's inexpensive production however has made it a popular tourist souvenir in Hokkaido.